 Rarely seen but vitally important, roots are the unsung heroes of your trees.
-But what happens if a tree’s roots are exposed?
+But what happens if you see exposed tree roots?

 Tree roots growing above ground are a common sight in many urban and suburban areas of Cincinnati.
 Exposed roots can be a sign of trouble that raises several questions: